The Community for Conscious Aging

 Houston’s Brene Brown is leading conversations to unlock our humanity with love and courage in this time of stress and change.

-CCA member Stan Merrill offers a ten-minute guided meditation to help relax and calm.
-Stressful situations trigger the body’s fight or flight response releasing adrenaline into the blood stream.
+At Being Mindful.com, CCA member Stan Merrill offers a ten-minute guided meditation to help relax and calm.
+Stressful situations trigger the body’s fight or flight response releasing adrenaline into the bloodstream.
 When we are able to breathe long, slow, and deep while focusing our attention on the present moment, our disposition will change.

 3. Catching up in the Age of Technology

 We want your suggestions and feedback.
 Your input helps us shape CCA’s mission and outreach.
 What ideas do you have to support CCA’s goal of creating a supportive community—especially important in this day and time?
 Many of you have some type of expertise that you might share with our membership.
-If you have some suggestions to help CCA members, or if you would be interested in facilitating a small online class/discussion group, let us know.
+If you have suggestions or would be interested in facilitating a small online class/discussion group, let us know.

 We’re growing, and creating ourselves as we grow.
 We invite you to be part of our growth.
 Whatever your expertise — from accountant to skilled nursing to teaching to raising a family — we can use your wisdom.
-Help us create game plans for this second half of life.
-Volunteer.
+Volunteer and help us create game plans for this second half of life.